 Phenytoin is used to control seizures.
-It does not treat all types of seizures, and your doctor will determine if it is the right medication for you.
+It does not treat all types of seizures, and your doctor will determine if it is the right medicine for you.

-You should not use phenytoin if you also take delavirdine (Rescriptor), or if you are allergic to phenytoin, ethotoin (Peganone), fosphenytoin (Cerebyx), or mephenytoin (Mesantoin).
-If you are pregnant, DO NOT START TAKING phenytoin unless your doctor tells you to.
+You should not use phenytoin if you also take delavirdine (Rescriptor), or if you are allergic to ethotoin (Peganone), fosphenytoin (Cerebyx), or mephenytoin (Mesantoin).
+If you are pregnant, DO NOT START TAKING this medicine unless your doctor tells you to.
 Phenytoin may cause harm to an unborn baby, but having a seizure during pregnancy could harm both the mother and the baby.
-If you become pregnant while taking phenytoin, DO NOT STOP TAKING the medicine without your doctor's advice.
+If you become pregnant while taking this medicine, DO NOT STOP TAKING the medicine without your doctor's advice.
 Seizure control is very important during pregnancy and the benefits of preventing seizures may outweigh any risks posed by using phenytoin.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, depression, anxiety, or if you feel agitated, hostile, restless, hyperactive (mentally or physically), or have thoughts about suicide or hurting yourself.